Joseph Papp

 Joseph Papp (born Joseph Papirofsky; June 22, 1921 – October 31, 1991) was an American theatrical producer and director.
+Papp is a pioneering figure in American theater, known for creating Shakespeare in the Park, which aimed to make classical theater accessible to all people by producing free-of-charge performances.
+He was a known advocate for non-traditional and diverse casting practices.
 He established The Public Theater in what had been the Astor Library Building in Lower Manhattan.
 There Papp created a year-round producing home to focus on new plays and musicals.
+Eventually, one of the six performance spaces inside the Public Theater was renamed Joe's Pub in honor of Joseph Papp.
+It continues to host live performances across a wide range of art forms.
 Among numerous examples of these were the works of David Rabe, Ntozake Shange's For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf, Charles Gordone's No Place to Be Somebody (the first off-Broadway play to win the Pulitzer Prize), and Papp's production of Michael Bennett's Pulitzer Prize–winning musical A Chorus Line.
-Papp also founded Shakespeare in the Park, helped to develop other off-Broadway theatres and worked to preserve the historic Broadway Theatre District.
+Papp also helped to develop other off-Broadway theatres and worked to preserve the historic Broadway Theatre District.

 Early life

-Papp was born as Joseph Papirofsky in the Brooklyn borough of New York City, the son of Yetta (née Miritch), a seamstress, and Samuel Papirofsky, a trunkmaker.
+Papp was born as Joseph Papirofsky in Brooklyn, New York City, the son of Yetta (née Miritch), a seamstress, and Samuel Papirofsky, a trunkmaker.
 His parents were Jewish immigrants from Russia.
-(The 2010 documentary film Joe Papp in Five Acts says his mother was a Lithuanian Jew, and his father a Polish Jew.)
-He was a high school student of Harlem Renaissance playwright Eulalie Spence.
-Papp was also the uncle of choreographer turned music video director Diane Martel.
+(The 2010 documentary film Joe Papp in Five Acts says his mother was a Lithuanian Jew, and his father a Polish Jew, as they immigrated from parts of former Polish–Lithuanian Commonwealth conquered by Russian Empire.)
+He was a highschool student of Harlem Renaissance playwright Eulalie Spence.
+In 1941, Papp spent four years in the Pacific Ocean while enlisted in the United States Navy during World War II, and was assigned to special forces.
+Following his discharge in 1945, Papp joined the Hollywood Actors Laboratory, eventually climbing the ranks and becoming an executive.
+In 1953, while working as a stage manager for CBS-TV in New York, he started his early workings of what would eventually become Shakespeare in the Park.